-Effects of alleles on DM accumulation by anthesis (Crop DMYanthesis; Fig. 5b) contrasted with their effects on Crop NYanthesis.
+Effects of alleles on dry matter accumulation by anthesis (Crop DMYanthesis; Fig. 5B) contrasted with their effects on Crop NYanthesis.
 There was a positive linear association between Crop DMYanthesis and height, even as heights exceeded 1 m.
-When accounting for anthesis date on Crop DMYanthesis (c.
-0·15 t DM/ha/d) deviation from linearity was significant (Table 3) but the predicted response to height still failed to reach a peak over the observed range: the linear and quadratic terms for height (Table 3), implying a Crop DMYanthesis of 3.5 t/ha at 300 mm, 8.6 t/ha at 800 mm, and 9.5 t/ha at 1050 mm.
-Therefore, there is an indication that adding any dwarfing alleles, even single semi-dwarfing alleles to tall backgrounds, can reduce Crop DMYanthesis.
-This disproportionate effect of dwarfing alleles on Crop DMY anthesis compared with that on Crop NYanthesis produced a close negative relationship between height and crop NUtE at anthesis (Fig. 5c), such that there was a significant negative effect of adding single semi-dwarfing alleles to tall backgrounds on NUtE.
-This negative relationship was unaffected by the dwarfing mechanism (Fig. 5c).
+When accounting for anthesis date on Crop DMYanthesis (about 0.15 t DM/ha/d) deviation from linearity was significant (Table 3) but the predicted response to height still failed to reach a peak over the observed range: the linear and quadratic terms for height (Table 3) implying Crop DMYanthesis of 3.5 t/ha at 300 mm, 8.6 t/ha at 800 mm, and 9.5 t/ha at 1050 mm.
+There is, therefore, an indication that adding any dwarfing alleles, even single semi-dwarfing alleles to tall backgrounds, can reduce Crop DMYanthesis.
+This disproportionate effect of dwarfing alleles on Crop DMYanthesis compared to on Crop NYanthesis produced a close negative relationship between height and crop NUtE at anthesis (Fig. 5C), such that there was a significant negative effect of adding single semi-dwarfing alleles to tall backgrounds on NUtE.
+This negative relationship was unaffected by dwarfing mechanism (Fig. 5C).

-Net accumulation of biomass between anthesis and maturity increased only as height increased to 800 mm (Fig. 5e).
-The response of Crop DMYmaturity to height was similarly curved (Fig. 5g), as was crop NUtE at maturity (Fig. 5h).
-Despite the curvature, crop NUtE at harvest was still significantly reduced by single semi-dwarfing alleles (Rht-B1b, Rht-D1b, Rht8c+Ppd-D1a) in Mercia and Maris Huntsman backgrounds, as well as in all the severely dwarfed lines (Fig. 5h).
-Again, the negative relationship between height and NUtE to
+Net accumulation of biomass between anthesis and maturity increased only as height increased to 800 mm (Fig. 5E).
+The response of Crop DMYmaturity to height was similarly curved (Fig. 5G), as was crop NUtE at maturity (Fig. 5H).
+Despite the curvature, crop NUtE at harvest was still significantly reduced by single semi-dwarfing alleles (Rht-B1b, Rht-D1b, Rht8c+Ppd-D1a) in Mercia and Maris Huntsman backgrounds, as well as in all the severely dwarfed lines